bevyengine/bevy-website/content/contributing/helping-out/how-you-can-help.md

 ## Joining a Working Group

-Bevy's active initiatives are organized into *temporary working groups*: public, open-membership teams where people work together to tackle a broad-but-scoped goal.
-Each working group coordinates through a dedicated forum-channel on [Discord], although they also create issues and may use project boards for tangible work that needs to be done.
+Bevy's active initiatives are organized into *temporary working groups*: public, open-membership teams where people work together to tackle a sizeable, well-scoped goal.
+Each working group coordinates through a dedicated forum-channel on [Discord], but they may also create issues or use project boards to organize and track their progress.

-You should consider joining a working group if you're interested in contributing code but don't know where to start or what to work on.
+You should consider joining a working group if you're interested in contributing but don't know where to start or what to work on.
 Choosing one and asking how to help can be a fantastic way to get up to speed and be immediately useful.

-There are no special requirements to participate in a working group, as well as no application, formal membership list, or leadership.
-Anyone can help, and you should expect to compromise and work together with others to bring a shared vision to life.
+There are no special requirements to participate in a working group — no applications, formal membership list, or even leadership.
+Anyone can help, and you should expect to compromise and work together with others to bring your shared vision to life.
 Working groups are _spaces_, not clubs.

 {% callout() %}
-Anyone can start working group!
+Anyone can start a working group!
 Check out [Working Groups](TODO) for more information about the process and requirements.
 {% end %}

 ## Contributing Code

 We love getting code contributions from the community, and there's plenty of work to go around!
 If you want to code but don't know what to work on, you should take a look at the open issues.
 The page on [Triage](@/contributing/reference/triage.md) details several tags that you can use to filter issues by difficulty and area.

-If you already know what you want to work on, make your changes and submit a pull request!
+If you already know what you want to work on, all you have to do is make your changes and submit a pull request!
 The page on [Your First Pull Request](TODO) is there to help if you get stuck.

 {% callout() %}
 When working on the engine's code, it's a good idea to introduce yourself in the `#engine-dev` channel on [Discord] and tell people about your plans.
 Communicating your progress early and often can help you avoid avoid headaches and disagreements during code review.